Established in 1967

 Branden Norris

-Branden is the third generation in the Norris family to join the Precision Engine team.
-He is currently apprenticing under both his Dad and Granddad poised to carry on the engine building tradition.
+Branden is now the third generation in the Norris family to join the Precision Engine team.
+He is currently the cylinder head specialist, however he is capable of performing all the machine work and assembly required to build high performance engines.
+With teachings from both his Father and Grandfather, Branden is poised to carry on the family engine building tradition.

 |